pavoltravnik/maxims-of-law/maxims-of-law.md

 Secundum naturam est, commoda cujusque rei eum sequi, quem sequentur incommoda.
 It is natural that he who bears the charge of a thing, should receive the profits.
 Dig.
 50, 17, 10.

 Securius expediuntur negotia commissa pluribus, et plus vident oculi quam oculus.
-Business entrusted to several sppeds best, and several eyes see more than one eye.
+Business entrusted to several speeds best, and several eyes see more than one eye.
 4 Co.
 46.

 Semel malus semper praesumitur esse malus in eodem genere.
 Whatever is once bad, is presumed to be so always in the same degree.
 Cro.
 Car.
 317.